-This is a brief summary of the Kent County provisions.
+This is a brief summary of the Kent County Retiree Health Care plan provisions.
 In the event that any description contained herein differs from the actual eligibility or benefit, the appropriate employee contract or governing document will prevail.

-Designated MPP Parks Unit Members Summary of Benefit Provisions as of December 31, 2020
+Designated MPP Parks Unit Members Summary of Benefit Provisions as of December 31, 2021